Trevbytes/kyles_critters/testing.md

     - User profile page added.
 Added a form to store default profile information.
 Added order history to the profile page.
 - [X] An admin can add, remove, and edit products.
     - Added pages to add and edit products.
 Added view and url to delete products.
+- [ ] A user can request to loan available critters.

 ---
 ## Known Issues
 ---